Tomatotech90/github-contribution-log/Fix_sshd_config_dir_check_mismatch_14926.md

 ### Proposed Solution

-For `sshd_use_approved_ciphers_ordered_stig` and `sshd_use_approved_macs_ordered_stig`, replace the hand written OVAL body with a call to the shared `sshd_oval_check` macro, passing the existing fixed regex as the value and `config_is_distributed=sshd_distributed_config`, the same call shape already used by `sshd_use_strong_ciphers`.
+For `sshd_use_approved_ciphers_ordered_stig` and `sshd_use_approved_macs_ordered_stig`, replace the hand written `oval/shared.xml` body with the same structure already shipped and working in each rule's own `oval/ubuntu.xml`, using the fixed values `shared.xml` already uses (`aes256-ctr,aes192-ctr,aes128-ctr` for Ciphers, `hmac-sha2-512,hmac-sha2-256` for MACs).

 ### Implementation Plan

 Using UMPIRE framework:

-**Understand:** The OVAL check for these two rules only reads `/etc/ssh/sshd_config`, while their remediation can write to `/etc/ssh/sshd_config.d/` on distributed config products, so the check fails after remediation succeeds.
+**Understand:** The OVAL check for these two rules only reads `/etc/ssh/sshd_config` in the shared.xml file, while their remediation can write to `/etc/ssh/sshd_config.d/` on distributed config products, so the check fails after remediation succeeds. shared.xml governs Oracle Linux 7, SLE, and SLE Micro, which includes the SLES 15 SP5 environment in the bug report.

-**Match:** `sshd_use_strong_ciphers` already solves this exact shape of problem with a fixed regex value, calling `sshd_oval_check` with `config_is_distributed=sshd_distributed_config`.
+**Match:** Each rule already has a working fix in its own `oval/ubuntu.xml`, checking the main file and the config directory as separate objects, collecting both into a set, and testing that the value exists in at least one of them with `check_existence="at_least_one_exists"`.
+This is not just an analogous rule; it is the same rule already fixed for a different platform.

 **Plan:**
-1. Replace the hand written `oval/shared.xml` body in both rules with a call to `sshd_oval_check`, using the existing fixed regex and `config_is_distributed=sshd_distributed_config`.
+1. Replace the `oval/shared.xml` body in both rules with the same object, state, set, and test structure already used in `oval/ubuntu.xml`, substituting the fixed values `shared.xml` already uses instead of the ubuntu product branching.
-2. Confirm `bash/shared.sh` and `ansible/shared.yml` for both rules already pass `config_is_distributed=sshd_distributed_config` to their remediation macros.
-Already confirmed for the ciphers ordered_stig variant.
-Still need to confirm the macs ordered_stig variant directly.
+2. Confirmed `bash/shared.sh` and `ansible/shared.yml` for both rules already pass `config_is_distributed=sshd_distributed_config` to their remediation macros.
+Ansible in particular already branches correctly for every platform including ubuntu in a single file, so no ansible change is needed.
+3. Confirmed no `prodtype` restriction exists in either rule.yml, and confirmed `sshd_config_dir` is a real generically available variable through `ssg/products.py`, not something specific to ubuntu.
-3. Rebuild the sle15 datastream and run the same fake root reproduction method against the real generated OVAL for both rules, to confirm the result changes from false to true.
+4. Rebuild the sle15 datastream and run the same fake root reproduction method against the real generated OVAL for both rules, to confirm the result changes from false to true.
-4. Check whether existing tests in each rule's `tests/` folder already cover the config directory scenario, since `sshd_use_approved_macs_ordered_stig` already has a test file named `correct_value_config_dir.pass.sh` that appears to expect this scenario to pass.
+5. Add a `correct_value_config_dir.pass.sh` test for `sshd_use_approved_ciphers_ordered_stig`, since `sshd_use_approved_macs_ordered_stig` already has this test and the ciphers rule does not, and the two should have equal coverage once both are fixed.

 **Implement:** Not started.
 No branch created yet for this issue.

-**Review:** Confirm no other product changes behavior unexpectedly, since `sshd_oval_check` is shared by other already passing rules.
+**Review:** Confirm no other product changes behavior unexpectedly, since ubuntu.xml already proves this structure is safe in production.
 Confirm `rule.yml` field order stays unchanged in both rules.

 **Evaluate:** Rebuild the datastream, extract the OVAL, and run the same `OSCAP_PROBE_ROOT` fake root test method used in reproduction, confirming the result flips from false to true for both rules.